sendwithus/competencies/competencies/github.md

 Do a code review on a Pull Request.

-Can verbally explain git and github to someone else and help them learn the SearchSpring git processes.
+Can verbally explain git and github to someone else and help them learn the git processes.

 ## How do you improve it?